 TABLE OF CONTENTS

-DOWNLOAD & LICENSE
+DOWNLOAD & NOTES

 Invoicr is released under the MIT License.
-You are free to use it for your own personal and commercial projects, modify it as you see fit.
-On the condition that there the software is provided “as-is”.
+You are free to use it for personal and commercial projects, modify it as you see fit.
+On the condition that the software is provided “as-is”.
 There are no warranties provided and “no strings attached”.
 Code Boxx and the authors are not liable for any claims, damages, or liabilities.

 - Open